This skeleton handprint craft for toddlers and preschoolers is a fun way to explore skeletons and an easy halloween

-We kicked off our morning today, with a little lesson about skeletons.
-I wasn’t sure how much the hooligans knew already – they’re only 2, 3 and 4 years old, so I started our skeleton lesson by explaining that your skeleton is a framework of bones inside your body, and how all of the bones are all connected to each other.
+I wasn’t sure if the hooligans knew about skeletons because they’re only 2, 3 and 4 years old, so I started our skeleton lesson by explaining that your skeleton is a framework of bones inside your body, and how all of the bones are all connected to each other.
 We examined our skulls and our hands and feet, fingers and toes, pushing and probing to feel the bones inside of them.

 I also explained how the Doctor can take a picture of your bones using an x-ray machine, and we looked at images of a skeletons and of x-rays on the internet.